AskatAsh/AskatAsh/README.md

 ###

-<p align="center">"A passionate 🔥 Front-End Developer and aspiring Full-Stack MERN Developer.
+<p align="center">"A skilled 🔥 Front-End Developer and aspiring Full-Stack MERN Developer.
 I specialize in building intuitive, reusable web components and love bringing ideas to life on the web.
 Feel free to explore my projects and connect with me—thanks for stopping by! 🚀"</p>

 ###